Trump Ukraine Call To Be Released Amid Swelling Impeachment Push

 The July 25 call is the subject of a whistleblower complaint from within the intelligence community, stirring questions about whether Trump pressured a foreign government to investigate former Vice President Joe Biden, who could be his 2020 presidential opponent.

-Trump promised on Tuesday the transcript would be a "complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine."
-The president, who has said it was a "totally appropriate call," could speak further about it Wednesday from the UN General Assembly in New York.
+Trump promised on Tuesday that the transcript would be a "complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine."
+Trump, who has said it was a "totally appropriate call," could speak further about it Wednesday from the U.N.
+General Assembly in New York.

-But reports that Trump threatened to withhold money to Ukraine unless the government launched an inquiry into Biden and his son, Hunter, who had once sat on the board of an energy company there, were finally the breaking point for many congressional Democrats to begin moving toward impeachment.
+But reports that Trump threatened to withhold money to Ukraine unless the government launched an inquiry into Biden and his son Hunter, who had once sat on the board of an energy company there, were the breaking point for many congressional Democrats to begin moving toward impeachment.

 Calling his actions a "betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections," House Speaker Nancy Pelosi said she is launching an impeachment inquiry.
 She had resisted pressure from more liberal members of her caucus who have been pushing for impeachment.